 Are UI and UX the same thing?
 Or one is just a part of another?

-Go through this article diligently and by the end of it you’ll get a clear and comprehensive understanding of the following:
+Go through this complete guide diligently and by the end of it you’ll get a clear and comprehensive understanding of the following:

 - What exactly are UI Design and UX Design?